mohseenrm/neural-network/README.md

 Approximated Time(All approximations are with respect to a system with an average processing speed):
-1. To train 30 iterations using 50000 data samples along with validation on 5000 data samples and test neural network on 5000 data samples takes an approximated 45min to an hour**. - NeuralNetwork.py
+1. To train 30 iterations using 50000 data samples along with validation on 5000 data samples and test neural network on 5000 data samples takes an approximated an hour to two**. - NeuralNetwork.py
-2. To check the correctness of gradients of weights in all the layers taken an approximated time of 20mins to 25 mins**. - Gradient_Check.py.
+2. To check the correctness of gradients of weights in all the layers taken an approximated time of 30mins to 45 mins**. - Gradient_Check.py.

 (** Time may vary with number of iterations and training sample size).